R-jee/shopify_non_embaded_app/README.md

 'appbridge_enabled' => (bool) env('SHOPIFY_APPBRIDGE_ENABLED', true)
 ```

 - 14: For creating webHooks  {
+  Version 16 used the resource/event format for topic.
+Version 17 uses the RESOURCE_EVENT format for topic.
+When upgrading to version 17, make sure to change all of your registered webhooks!

   ```
   php artisan shopify-app:make:webhook [name] [topic] / for valid topics --->